Activities

 A forthcoming special issue of Frontiers of Narrative Studies (Fall 2026) brings together scholars working across literary studies, media studies, and narrative theory to examine how established concepts such as voice, authorship, unreliability, and character are being reshaped by hybrid print–digital forms, platformed storytelling, and AI-generated texts.
 By putting narratological theory in conversation with postdigital media practices, the issue highlights both the continued relevance of narratology and the need to rethink its tools in light of changing narrative environments.

-Network members involved: Siebe Bluijs, Ruben Vanden Berghe, Inge van de Ven (eds.); Contributions by Anna-Lena Eick, Alexandra Georgakopoulou, Bartosz Lutostański, Virginia Pignagnoli.
+Network members involved: Siebe Bluijs, Ruben Vanden Berghe, Inge van de Ven (eds.); Contributions by Anna-Lena Eick, Alexandra Georgakopoulou, Bartosz Lutostański.